Tudor0404/easythread/docs/pages/analysis.rst

 Brief Introduction
 ******************

-Currently there are very few options to consider when you want to convert vector images such as SVGs into embroidery file types (eg. PES).
-Most of the solutions require you to download a paid program, pay for a person to do it for you, or pay on a per file basis.
+Currently, there are very few options to consider when you want to convert vector images such as SVGs into embroidery file types (e.g. PES).
+Most of the solutions require you to download a paid program, pay for a person to do it for you, or pay on a per-file basis.

 This project targets this gap in the market.
 EasyThread is a client-server model which transcodes between SVG and embroidery file types.
 The target audience is people with embroidery machines who want to embroider SVGs easily and quickly.